indianakuffer/Buoy/README.md

 ### Goals

-- _Ruby on Rails backend for storing user info, thought info, colors, tags, and likes._
+- Ruby on Rails backend for storing user info, thought info, colors, tags, and likes.
-- _Frontend user account management (full CRUD)._
+- Frontend user account management (CRUD).
-- _User can create, customize, and delete thoughts (CRD)._
+- User can create, customize, and delete thoughts (CRD).
-- _Screen showing thoughts of other users._
+- Screen showing thoughts of other users.

 <br>

 ### Challenges

-- _Buoy's data requires more complex relationships than I've made before._
+- Buoy's data requires more complex relationships than I've made before.
-- _Creating a strong visual design._
+- Creating a strong visual design.
-- _Implementing location for thoughts, and filtering sea of thoughts based on user location._
+- Implementing location for thoughts, and filtering sea of thoughts based on user location.

 <br>